sonic-net/DASH/dash-pipeline/README-dash-workflows.md

   Headers are emitted into the imported `SAI` submodule (under `SAI/SAI`) under its `inc`, `meta` and `experimental` directories.

   Implementation code for each SAI accessor are emitted into the `SAI/lib` directory.
 * Compile the implementation source code into `libsai.so`, providing the definitive DASH dataplane API.
-Note this `libsai` makes calls to bmv2's emdedded P4Runtime Server and must be linked with numerous libraries, see `tests/vnet_out/Makefile` to gain insights.
+Note this `libsai` makes calls to bmv2's emdedded P4Runtime Server and must be linked with numerous libraries, see for example `tests/vnet_out/Makefile` to gain insights.

 ### Restore SAI Submodule
 As mentioned above, the `make sai` target generates code into the `SAI` submodule (e.g. at `./SAI/SAI`).
 This "dirties" what is otherwise a cloned Git repo from `opencomputeproject/SAI`.